specious/facebook-browser/README.md

 ![Screenshot](screenshot.png)

-## Setup
+## Generate the index

+Use the [facebook-indexer](https://github.com/specious/facebook-indexer) script, which in turn uses the [facebook-cli](https://github.com/specious/facebook-cli) tool, to generate the page index and image files of the Facebook pages that you follow.

-The app loads the index of facebook pages from `app/data/index.json', where pages are listed by their id and title:
+The app loads the index of facebook pages from `app/data/index.json`, where pages are listed by their id and title:

 ```json
 [